ottopedi/croquet/README.md

 # Open Croquet for Squeak 5.x

-Original Open Croquet running on the latest versions of Squeak 5.x
+Copy of the Open Croquet running on the latest versions of Squeak 5.x, in the repository of Nikolay Suslov.
+This is the version I use to load only the Croquet Packages, not FFI and OpenGL, wich I suppose are installed by the user, using the latest versions.

 ## Install
 This repository is using [Squot](https://github.com/hpi-swa/Squot) for Git connectivity.

-For Squeak 5.2 (and newer) do the following:
+For Squeak 6.0 (and newer) do the following:

 1. Install **Squot**